flameshot-org/flameshot/README.md

 - In order to speed up the first launch of Flameshot (DBus init of the app can be slow), consider starting an application automatically on boot.

-- This software is very focused on selection capture and edition, but you can do full screen captures very easily just not having a visible selection, by default it will take it as if you were selecting the whole screen.
+- Press `Enter` or `Ctrl + C` when you are in a capture mode and you don't have an active selection and the whole desktop will be copied to your clipboard!

+## Compilation and development

+- Information about manual compilation can be found [here](./docs/dev/compilation.md)

 - Check the [docs](./docs) folder for more information.

-- Information about manual compilation can be found [here](./docs/dev/compilation.md)`

 ## Screenshots
 Dynamic button position based on your selection!